koenvanbenthem/EvoNN/README.md

 ## Known issue

-- Error messages relating to `numpy` version or installation could appear if you run the `parameter_estimation` function for the first time.
-The issue might be newly installed Python libraries not being loaded.
-There is a simple solution: fully close your IDE (e.g. R Studio, VS Code or DataSpell, the software you use for R coding), then open it again.
+- Error messages may appear when you use `library(EvoNN)` to load the package right after installation.
+Try to fully close your IDE (e.g. R Studio, VS Code or DataSpell, the software you use for R coding), then open it again.
 Re-run the example code, it should work this time.

 - Mac users might have to install `cmake` to build some dependencies from source code.
 Run `install brew install --cask cmake` in your terminal to install it.